42BV/restzilla/README.md

 ## Swagger ##

 Restify also provides native support for Swagger, automatically generating an API documentation.
-To activate Swagger, just configure the provided plugin:
+To activate Swagger, just configure the provided plugin as follows:

 ```java
 @Bean